“Poor Fauvette” by Jules Bastien-Lepage

 “Poor Fauvette”

-“Poor Fauvette” is an oil on canvas painting by the French artist, Jules Bastien-Lepage, from 1881.
-Bastien-Lepage was a preeminent artist of the Naturalism art movement, which was a spin-off from the Realism art movement happening at that time.
+“Poor Fauvette”, which translates to “poor little wild girl”, is an oil on canvas painting by the French artist, Jules Bastien-Lepage, from 1881.
+Bastien-Lepage was a preeminent artist of the Naturalism art movement, a spin-off of the Realism art movement happening at that time.

-In this painting, Bastien-Lepage depicts a very expressive little girl watching over a cow in the barren winter countryside of France.
-She holds her rags around her for warmth.
+In this painting, Bastien-Lepage depicts a very expressive girl watching over a cow in the barren winter countryside of France.
+She holds rags around her for warmth.
 The girl is dwarfed in size by the small tree and brown teasels on either side of her.
-He painted this in the small village of Damvillers in northeastern France, which is Bastien-Lepage’s hometown.
+This was painted in Bastien-Lepage’s hometown, the small village of Damvillers in northeastern France.
 In 1881, he returned here to work and focus on the most innocent victims of poverty, the children.

-Although he was contemporary with Jean-François Millet and the two painted the same subjects of the rural poor, Bastien-Lepage liked to focus on individuals with as much detail as he could render.
+Although contemporary with Jean-François Millet, and both artists painted the rural poor as a subject, Bastien-Lepage liked to focus on individuals with as much detail as he could render.
 He followed a formula with much of his work, which this piece exhibits.
 There is a high background horizon, a detailed foreground, depth provided by an expansive middle ground, and a solitary figure with expressive eyes and face.

 At a posthumous exhibition of this painting in February 1909 at the Winter Exhibition of the Royal Academy, D.H.
 Lawrence, the famed English novelist, wrote to his friend, May Holbrook, and said about this piece: